 - Removing obstacles that are impeding teamwork and the team's progress.

 - Ensuring product backlog items are clearly defined and managed efficiently.

-Common skills required of a Scrum Master include:
+Common skills required of a Scrum master include the following:

 - The ability to facilitate communication between team members and to promote a sense of community.

-- The ability to help team members adapt to new situations through coaching and training.
+- The ability to help team members adapt to new situations through Agile coaching and training.

 - The ability to communicate the team's progress and needs to external teams.

 - The soft skills and empathy to handle changing interpersonal dynamics, behavioral patterns and conflict resolution.